andrewabest/andrewbestdotcom/content/posts/discover-decide-deliver-part-two.md

 Estimation as a tool to fix scope, drive 'accountability', and railroad software development initiatives is why the #NoEstimates movement gained some steam.
 In the real world, businesses need some assurance around how much they will likely need to invest to see a desired return.

-It is critical to understand is that what we are attempting to do with our up-front estimation is to **create a budget within which we are confident we can succeed**.
+It is critical to understand that what we are attempting to do with our up-front estimation is to **create a budget within which we are confident we can succeed**.
 Or in other words - we need to create a budget within which success is likely.

 I want to take a moment to  belabour the above point even further.
 I've used the word _budget_ instead of estimate.
 It is important to know that the ulitmate output of our up-front estimation isn't an "estimate".
 An estimate implies an assumption that the scope of work will remain reasonably constant, and that accountability will be driven by tracking actuals against the up-front estimate.
 This is actively harmful behaviour in a software delivery, but one I still encounter far too often, usually at larger enterprises with more arduous, dogmatic governance processes.
 The ultimate output of our up-front estimation is a _budget_.
 It is an amount of money and time within which we can guide a software delivery, accommodate change and risk, and make decisions at the correct time to make them, all contributing to delivering _a successful outcome_ before the budget is exhausted.